avestamh/AI-Drug-Discovery-Protein-Binding-/README.md

 ## **Summary**

 Each folder contains the necessary code, data preprocessing scripts, and a detailed report explaining the approach, methodology, and results.
 The **final_report** consolidates both approaches into a comprehensive analysis, providing insights into the advantages of each model and suggestions for future work.

----

-This structure ensures clarity, reproducibility, and ease of navigation for anyone reviewing or running the code.